 - Royal Dutch Shell and Shell Petroleum Development Company in their successful defense of transnational human rights and environmental litigations identified by The Lawyer as among the most significant cases of 2016

-- A national oil company in relation to a complex supply dispute
+- A national oil company in relation to a complex supply dispute with a major aviation manufacturer

 - A public company regarding its investigation into employee fraud and subsequent proceedings for recovery of misappropriated property*